 That’s why hiring a reputable social media consultant is so important – they know how to maximize this potential with proven strategies based on data-driven insights & experience over time while adhering to best practices set by each platform’s guidelines.

 Social media can hurt youth if not used correctly.
-It’s essential for parents to talk to their children about what they’re seeing on social media and for influencers to be aware of the messages they’re sending.
+Parents need to talk to their children about what they’re seeing on social media and for influencers to be aware of the messages they’re sending.

 By promoting a healthy body image and a realistic view of success, we can help mitigate the adverse effects of social media on our youth.